-We're proud to be using a coordinator rod & neck attachment system designed in our workshop, here at Romero Banjos - you won't find this design anywhere else!
-We created this design here in the banjo workshop early on, and believe it is the best way to attach a banjo neck.
+We're proud to be using a coordinator rod & neck attachment system designed in our workshop here at Romero Banjos.
+We created this original design here in the banjo workshop early on, and believe it is the best way to attach a banjo neck.
 OME Banjos and Vance Banjos both liked it so much that they have also adapted our design on their instruments.